kianzohoury/machina-labs-sol/README.md

 ## Dataset

 The dataset I chose for solving the three outlined problems is called **ShapeNetCore**, which is a subset of ShapeNet.
 It contains 16 popular classes of objects as point clouds.
-There are a few other datasets I could've used, but ultimately decided on ShapeNetCore due to pragmatism -- I was able to download it instantly from Kaggle, while the full ShapeNet and ModelNet40 required submitting email requests to download, and I needed to get to work quickly.
+There are a few other datasets I could've used, but ultimately decided on ShapeNetCore due to pragmatism -- I was able to download it instantly from Kaggle, while the full ShapeNet/ShapeNetCore and ModelNet40 required submitting email requests to download, and I needed to get to work quickly.
 However, I still believe the models I've trained on this dataset could easily be transferred to real-world data scanned from metal parts, as it has a reasonably diverse range of object geometries.

 <p align="center">
   <img src="docs/class_distribution_bar.png" alt="Image 99" width="45%" />